Getting Started

 An optional step is to update the CSS file src/index.css to make the app look nice.
 You can find the full contents of this file here.

-Let's set up a React component to manage logins and sign ups.
-We'll use Magic Links, so users can sign in with their email without using passwords.
+Create a React component to manage logins and sign-ups.
+It uses Magic Links, so users can sign in with their email without using passwords.

 Create and edit src/Auth.jsx: